By Dr. Ravi Raheja, TriageLogic’s Medical Director and CIO:

 of care to prevent any unnecessary cost for the patient.

-Having a nurse triage system will help alleviate the crowd of patients influx in the ER and help
+Having a nurse triage system will help alleviate the influx of patients in the ER and help

 determine the best level of care for the patient.
 Explore our suggested eBooks and other blogs,